Trendyol/kafka-shovel/README.md

 # Description
 **Kafka shovel moves error topic to retry topic.
-It indicates topics from ERROR prefix then replace it to RETRY.Error topics must have ERROR prefix and retry topics must have RETRY prefix.It runs every 15 minutes.**
+It indicates topics from ERRORSUFFIX suffix then replace it to RETRYSUFFIX.Error topics must have ERRORSUFFIX suffix and retry topics must have RETRYSUFFIX suffix.
+Default , It runs every 5 minutes.**

 # Required environment variables
 	KAFKAVERSION = 2.1.2